The Corporate Governance Review: Russia

-A transaction made or approved in the presence of a conflict of interest or resulting in a loss to the company, (or both) may trigger an obligation for the conflicted persons to indemnify the company for the loss.
-There are a number of financial services sector specific provisions targeting the matter of the conflict of interest (in particular, regarding the risks assessment of the credit institutions' dealings with its connected persons).
+A transaction made or approved in the presence of a conflict of interest or resulting in a loss to the company (or both) may trigger an obligation for the conflicted persons to indemnify the company for the loss.
+There are a number of provisions specific to the financial services sector that target conflict of interest (in particular, regarding the risks assessment of a credit institution's dealings with its connected persons).

-The CEO is not exculpated from liability merely because he or she obtained all requisite corporate approvals for an action (the Supreme Court reinforced this position in its December 2019 ruling) – if the action caused damage to the company and none of the exemptions from liability apply, all persons who voted in favour of that action (or abstained from participation in the voting in bad faith) may be held jointly and severally liable.
+The CEO is not exculpated from liability merely because he or she obtained all requisite corporate approvals for an action (the Supreme Court reinforced this position in its December 2019 ruling referred to in Section I.ii).
+If the action caused damage to the company and none of the exemptions from liability apply, all persons who voted in favour of that action (or abstained from participation in the voting in bad faith) may be held jointly and severally liable.

 The general position under Russian law is that executive body members, supervisory board members and a company's controlling persons are not liable to parties who contract with the company for the company's debts.
-However, there are several exemptions to this principle.
-One exception is that management and the controlling persons13 are liable in the event that the company is declared insolvent.
+However, there are several exemptions to this principle, one being that management and the controlling persons13 may be held liable in the event that the company is declared insolvent.

 Another exception is set out in the Securities Market Law, which provides that any person who has signed or approved a prospectus is subject to secondary liability for losses caused to investors as a result of inaccurate, misleading or incomplete information being contained in the prospectus.